CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Sensitive data encryption and upload: multiple encryption keys (less than 100 GB)

-Using SD Connect user interface, you can encrypt your files with multiple encryption keys simultaneously.
-Below, we will illustrate how to generate your encryption key pair using a simple application called Crypt4GH and how the public encryption key can then be used to encrypt files via your web-browser, using SD Connect.
+Using the SD Connect user interface, you can simultaneously encrypt your files with multiple encryption keys.
+Below, we will illustrate how to generate your encryption key pair using an application called Crypt4GH and how the public encryption key can then be used to encrypt files via your web browser, using SD Connect.

 1-Install the Crypt4GH application:

-CSC has developed a simple application which will allow you to generate your encryption keys and to decrypt data using when necessary.
+CSC has developed a simple application that will allow you to generate your encryption keys and decrypt files when necessary.
 Download the version specific to your operating system from the [GitHub repository](https://github.com/CSCfi/crypt4gh-gui/releases):

   - [Linux](https://github.com/CSCfi/crypt4gh-gui/releases/download/v1.2.0/crypt4gh-gui-python3.8-linux-amd64.zip)